niaid/dsb/cran-comments.md

 devtools::check(args = c('--as-cran'))
 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-**Re. custom license**
+**Re. custom license used in this package**
 Please refer to Cran team comments from 2021/01/24

 "Please only ship the CRAN template for the BSD_3_clause license."
 Following instructions sent via email 9 Jan, 2021, the CRAN template for BSD-3 (https://cran.r-project.org/web/licenses/BSD_3_clause) is listed "in addition to the alternate BSD text".
 License documents are referenced in the description as instructed (see email below).